PathOnAI/LiteMultiAgent/README.md

 ## 🚀 3.
 Contributions
 For how to contribute, see [CONTRIBUTE](https://github.com/PathOnAI/LiteMultiAgent/blob/main/CONTRIBUTE.md).
 If you would like to contribute to the codebase, [issues](https://github.com/PathOnAI/LiteMultiAgent/issues) or [pull requests](https://github.com/PathOnAI/LiteMultiAgent/pulls) are always welcome!

+## 🤝 4.
+Acknowledgement
+The inspiration for the hierarchical multi-agent idea came up when Danni was working with Zhaolong Zhong (zhlgzh@gmail.com) on another project called mini-agent.